 Part of an effective workplace visitor policy is knowing how to handle an unauthorized guest.
 Part of an exceptional workplace visitor policy is preventing unwanted guests from ever making it past the lobby by using a security watchlist cross-check.

 When a visitor checks in, their name should automatically be cross-referenced with your security watchlist.
 If an unauthorized individual attempts to gain access to your facilities, the appropriate personnel should be alerted so appropriate action can be taken.

 Visitor management software supports a safer and more productive work environment.
 It allows you to keep track of who is on company premises at all times and maintain a secure digital record of past visits, which can be extremely beneficial if an incident does occur.
 Most importantly, visitor management software helps you protect your organization’s most valuable asset: your employees.

 While the primary purpose of a workplace visitor policy is to keep your workplace secure, remember that you also want guests to feel welcome when they arrive.
-They should be greeted promptly by a front desk admin and when the front desk is unoccupied, it should be clear what they need to do to check in.
+They should be greeted promptly by a front desk admin and when the front desk is unoccupied, it should be clear what they need to do for check-in.
 Your organization should commit to making sure every impression (not just the first) is a great one.

-See how our visitor management software improves security and creates a great first impression from the start.
+See how our visitor management software helps support your workplace visitor policy by improving security and creating a great first impression from the start.
 Request a live demo today.